Khan Muhammad Khan: History

-Role in 1947 Independence Struggle
+Role in 1947 Rebellion

 Shortly after the announcement of the partition plan 3 June 1947 under which the South Asian Sub-continent was divided into two sovereign states named Pakistan and India, Khan Sahib Col Khan Muhammad Khan Baba e Poonch held a meeting of ex-service men at Pallandri and announced the formation of home guards for various groups of villages in Sudhnati, Bagh and Kotli.
-It was the first step towards the armed struggle for liberation of Kashmir and its accession to Pakistan.
+It was the first step towards the armed rebellion for accession of Kashmir to Pakistan.
 Khan sb Col Khan Muhammad Khan established Numb camp near Pallandri on 1 October 1947 and made arrangements for distribution of dry rations to volunteers coming forward to join liberation forces being organized to fight against the Dogra rule.
 On 2 October 1947 Khan Sahib held last meeting to organize Mujahid forces in Chechan area.
 Many retired JCOs and ex-service men from lower Sudhnati and adjoining areas of Kotli attended the meeting.
 On 6 October 1947 a War Council under Khan sahib Col Khan Muhammad Khan Baba e Poonch was set up at Pallandri.
 It was subsequently reconstituted and renamed as Defence Council Under Lieutenant Col Syed Ali Ahmed Shah, Defence Minister as Chairman and Syed Nazeer Hussain Shah, Finance Minister, Brig Muhammad Zaman Kiyani, Col Habib ur Rehman and Sahib Khan Col Khan Muhammad Khan as members.

 1st Azad Kashmir Battalion was officially raised at Kotli on 28 November by Sub Major (Shaheed Caption) Muhammad Hussain Khan.
 Its raising day was back dated to 6 October 1947 by Chairman War Council Khan Sahib Col Khan Muhammad Khan and the Unit moved towards Jhangar the same night.

 During the tour of State Maharaja Hari Singh, the rule, arrived at Rawlakot, in the heartland of Muslim Sudhun tribe, on 21 April 1947.
 He was somewhat alarmed to see over 40 thousand ex-service men of British Indian Army gathered to receive him.
 This gathering was organized by Khan Sahib Col Khan Muhammad Khan, a respected and eminent member of warrior Sudhun tribe.
 On return to his Capital the Maharaja moved here Jammu and Kashmir infantry battalion (1st, 8th & 9th) to Poonch under newly raised J&K Poonch Battalion.